natoriamilligan/AWS-Certified-Solutions-Architect-Associate-Notes/RDS.md

 - caches are in-memory databses with really high performance, low latency
 - helps reduce load off of databses for read intensive workloads
 - helps your app stateless
+- user has a session ID in web cookies and that is sent to the instance who then uses that to store your info in Elasticache.
+Elasticache then uses that ID to retrieve your session data
 - AWS takes care of OS maintenance / patching, setups configuration backups etc
 - Using ElasticCache involves heavy app code changes
   ## Architecture